-This is the first in a series of journal entries of my experiences backpacking Southeast Asia.
-Bangkok was particularly rocky, as we were disorientated, and didn’t have a clue what we were doing.
+This is the first in a series of journal entries documenting my experiences backpacking round Southeast Asia.
+Bare with me here.
+Bangkok was particularly rocky as we were disorientated at first.
+I moan at first but not for long.
 Enjoy!

 7 April – 21 April 2015

-We land at the airport, outside of Bangkok and collect our baggage.
-Outside we walk to a taxi rank and are escorted to a taxi, the driver of which cannot speak a word of English.
-On the back of his seat, in front of mine as I climb in, a sign that warns us that ‘service staff are not polite’.
+It’s an emotional goodbye to Sophie’s mum and we walk through Birmingham airport, through security, and into Frankie and Bennie’s.
+The waitress brings us the wrong pizza, though, and so gives us it free of charge.
+Then on the Emirates plane to Bangkok we discover its free alcohol.
+The vodka of choice is my Russian friend (Russian Standard).
+What a start to the journey!
+After one stopover in Dubai, we eventually land in Bangkok’s airport.
+The place is a maze.
+Still, we collect our baggage and make it to the taxi rank, where we are escorted to a taxi.
+The driver cannot speak a word of English.
+On the back of his seat, in front of mine as I climb in, a sign warns us that ‘service staff are not polite’.
 It’s a long drive, but a cheap one.
 We turn down soi 3 – ‘soi’ meaning ‘road’- and it’s very narrow (which is something we will become accustomed to over the following months).
 At first glance, the road looks like it has never seen a westerner, but that’s just us being naïve.
 FAB hostel, our first accommodation, is next to a Hindu temple.
 It’s gated.
 We are allowed in and given our key to the room.
 The staff seem nice.
 Our room is a double bed, cooled by two fans with a table next to it.
 Outside the room and on our right is the shared bathroom.
 I was expecting worse but at the same time I am still not thrilled at the thought of staying here.
 Against all sense, we allow ourselves to collapse in an exhausted sleep – the result of having travelled all the way from Birmingham, and wake up about two hours later.
 It’s going dark.
 We decide to go and have a walk around the local area.
 It’s here that we feel a little terrified.
 We’re surrounded by dark, narrow alleys, which Asian men and women seem to wander in-between.
 The first thing that goes through my mind is that a robbery is imminent, though I don’t tell Soph.
 We emerge on to a slightly bigger road, but one still full of Asians.
 There is a barber shop open, and we have to walk on the sides of the road to get out of the way of the cars and motorbikes.
 We head in the direction of ‘the only place with an English menu’ (to use the words of the receptionist).
 It’s here we spill out on to what looks like a main road; thriving with Asians.
 On our side are a range of hawker stalls: booths that serve food and outside tables from which to eat it.
 We walk up and down the road; the results are predictable: lobster, oysters, fishes, crabs.
 All that horrible seafood that Asians love so much.
 There is a place with English on the menu.
 We order and only mine seems to come: chicken bites and rice.
 It’s not too bad.
 But Sophie’s never arrives and when she asks about it the language barrier prevents us from getting it.
 She orders something else in the end.
 When the bill comes, it’s about £5, which is actually a lot more than I expected it to be.
 We walk back to the hostel fearing death every step of the way.
 When we are back within the gates we sit in a nice outside area filled with cushions.
 It’s the only place the WiFi works.
 There’s a cat chasing a cockroach.
 We watch it and go to bed.

 Today we walked to the sky-train, but quickly got lost because of the poor directions the hostel woman gave us.
 It’s very hot and we’re tired from a bad (jet lag?) sleep.
 We jump in our first tuk-tuk, which takes us the long way round and rips us off.
 At the sky-train, we book a ticket to the centre of Bangkok, with all the shopping malls and markers of globalization.
 There is a nice shopping centre and we eat a McDonald’s just because it is the first place we see.
 We look around the centre, (there is a Leicester FC clothing shop in the train station!?) and we are politely approached by a woman who tells us she is a teacher who wants to practise her English.
 She shows us a list of places to go, that are tourist-ey in the city.
 Yes, this is another scam, we think.
 She practically throws us on a tuk-tuk and orders the driver to take us to the river.
 He does, and on the way we see our first monks pouring out of a building, surrounded by chickens.
 The driver drops us off in front of a man who wastes no time in arranging for us to go down the river by boat to explore.
 He gives us a price that is far too much, but slashes it in half when we go to walk away.
 A little reluctantly we step on to the boat and off we go, down the river.
 It’s just us and a Thai man steering the boat; he is loud and has a raspy voice, and insists on asking us questions when we can barely understand him.
 He takes us down a tributary and to a part of the river which is bursting with fish.
 And I mean, really bursting.
 In fact there are so many that if you stuck your hand in the water you could easily touch one, and the water moves about as they splash frantically.
 Then we float past several other boats primed to sell us things.
 We don’t buy anything.
 It’s our first experience of a ‘floating market’ – if you count five boats with sweets on it as a market.
 We turn around and back at the start of the tributary start again upstream, passing a massive temple undergoing renovation.
 It’s at this point the loud boatman tells us he is extremely poor, and begs us for a tip.
 He drops us off and I tip him 50 baht, which is about £1.
 He seems pleased.
 As we step off, we are immediately hounded by another man who claims he isn’t selling us anything.
 We ask him where tourist information is and he takes us to yet another tuk-tuk and puts us in it!
 The tuk-tuk driver takes us to an information centre where we are put on the spot to order accommodation if we want to go and see the bridge over the river Kwai.
 And we book somewhere through him and book our first tour.
 The tuk-tuk driver has waited patiently for about an hour and I feel sorry for him.
 We ask him to take us to Ko San road which is the backpacker part of the city.
 He does, but he really wants to take us to ‘get petrol’ (he shows us a card with a fuel pump on it).
 But we know this is another scam to take us around places to try and make us buy things.
 He is visibly annoyed when we refuse, which is odd given the Buddhist custom in Thailand is to save face and not show anything but a smile.
 The food stalls smell so bad that they make you want to wretch, and the food looks so bad that you can almost taste the salmonella.
 Little slabs of meat that look like burgers sitting cold on dirty stalls.
 Instincts warn us away, and we find a western restaurant (Ko San is full of them) and eat there instead.
 We meet a nice couple coming toward the end of their travelling experience and share a tuk-tuk with them in the direction we are going.
 They tell us of their experience watching middle-aged American men buying the sexual services of children in Cambodia, and of little Cambodian girls who begged to offer them sexual services for a dollar.
 We say goodbye but are lost immediately and cannot find our hostel.
 We walk so much that I get blisters from the rubbing of my flip-flops.
 We have the address of our hostel and show it to any tuk-tuk that drives past, getting more and more desperate as the time goes on.
 Our phone batteries are dying.
 No one who looked at the address seemed to know where it was, and even when we pointed on the map (this was a trend in Bangkok, how can they not understand a map?) no one could help us.
 We asked a policeman who was friendly, but couldn’t speak English.
 Eventually, one tuk-tuk driver understands soi 3, and takes us right there.
 It was such a relief getting back; after fearing we may be stuck, helpless, in Bangkok at night.
 This was, I think, one of the main reasons we disliked our first hostel so much.